-Event Route Modification Description Figure Growth in KCC ridership demand Modify Route 6 to serve Homedale Area Modify Route 2 to serve KCC resulting in 30 minute service to KCC based on the existing Route 1 service to KCC Alternative routes could be planned if Anderson Avenue extension occurs for vehicle and/or pedestrian travel 5-2 Growth in Eagle Ridge High School demand Modify Route 1 to serve Eagle Ridge Route modification would be minor and could be provided seasonally 5-3 Increased demand in early morning/late evening for BTS services • Extend service on Route 1 & 2 for 3 hours Would also require time extension for DAR service as well within 3⁄4 mile of Routes 1 and 2 5-4
+Event Route Modification Description Figure Growth in KCC ridership demand Modify Route 6 to serve Homedale Area Modify Route 2 to serve KCC resulting in 30 minute service to KCC based on the existing Route 1 service to KCC Alternative routing for Route 6 could be planned if Anderson Avenue extension occurs for vehicle and/or pedestrian travel Could result in a longer (~45 minute) Route 6 and would impact the schedule for Route 4 and Route 6.
+5-2 Serve Amtrak demand Modify Route 1 to serve Amtrak Route modification would alter how Route 1 departs downtown but is not recommended if it impacts 30 minute headways.
+5-3 Increased demand in early morning/late evening for BTS services • Extend service on Route 1 & 2 for 3 hours Would also require time extension for DAR service as well within 3⁄4 mile of Routes 1 and 2 5-4